InmaOrdmar/practicaBack/README.md

 Nodepop is a really simple online shop web application.
 Nodepop users can buy or sell items-- either by browsing through a list of ads that can be filtered by tags, price and other features; or by creating new ads.

-In order to run the app, please follow these steps:
+## 👾 Visit Nodepop -- now online!

+Check out the online version of our Nodepop app at nodepop.inmaordmar.com.
+You can also reach my personal page at www.inmaordmar.com.

+## 👾 Run Nodepop locally

-## 👾 Download MongoDB
+### 👾 Download MongoDB

 [Download](https://www.mongodb.com/download-center#community)

-## 👾 Install Nodepop dependencies
+### 👾 Install Nodepop dependencies

 Enter this command from folder nodepop